 Evidence for the hearing usually includes the examination(s) in question and any other relevant material which are duplicated, if necessary, for use by the individual members of the committee during the hearing.
 If a faculty member reports the alleged violation, or if consultation with the professor administering the examination or the preceptor or section leader of the student in question seems helpful, the committee may call that person or persons to the actual hearing to discuss the facts as then known.
 The committee may also have present, during the hearing, a student or faculty member who is knowledgeable in the field of the examination in question.

-The only adequate defense for a student accused of an honor code violation is that his or her actions did not, in fact, constitute a violation.
+The only adequate defense for a student accused of an honor code violation is that their actions did not, in fact, constitute a violation.
 In determining whether an honor code violation has occurred or the severity of such a violation, the committee will take into account whether the student should have reasonably understood that his or her actions were in violation of University policy and/or exam room procedures.
 Neither the defense that the student was ignorant of the regulations concerning the exam nor the defense that the student was under pressure at the time the violation was committed is considered an adequate defense.